-When you are a small business, you probably have one or two salespeople handling end-to-end sales.
-But as your business grows, hiring just a salesperson won’t work anymore.
+When you are a growing business, you probably have one or two salespeople handling end-to-end sales.
+But as your business scales, hiring just a salesperson won’t work anymore.
 With leads pouring into the top of the funnel and an unclear sales process, it becomes increasingly challenging for salespeople to prospect and close deals.
 With leads falling through the cracks and your sales pipeline filled with junk deals, there are huge chances that your competition will surpass you in their ability to woo leads effectively; causing harm to the health of your company.

 You need to have a sales strategy that gets potential buyers in and nurtures them, and another sales strategy that closes the sale.
 To do that, two primary roles should be a part of your sales team - SDRs and Sales Executives.

 You know you need to hire an SDR team when,

 In the table below, you’ll find a clear distinction between SDRs and sales executives.